gwku/dotfiles/README.md

 # Dotfiles

-This repository contains all packages, configuration files and more to automate linux desktop installations for me.
+This repository contains all packages, (symlinked) configuration files and more to automate linux desktop installations for me.
 I only use Debian or Arch based distros.
 This repository supports both.
 At this moment, I only use Xorg on Debian and Wayland on Arch (which is the reason that Wayland related packages will only be installed on Arch).
 If I need a fresh Linux desktop install, I only need to add environment variables and run one [command](#installation), to replicate my favourite setup.
 That makes my life a whole lot easier!

 You can do whatever you want with my code, since it's licensed under MIT.
 Use it as inspiration for your own automation setup.